-Fire Drills 2014 km
+Fire Drills

-Fire drills will be conducted periodically during the fall and spring semesters and will be done so unannounced to students.
-All persons must evacuate the building during a fire drill and report to their designated assembly location following the same instructions as above.

-Each building will be checked during the drill to make sure every person has evacuated the building by the Residence Life staff.

-Students should congregate inside of the designated assembly location until the residential life indicating they are permitted to return to their hall.
+- Fire drills are conducted periodically during the fall and spring semesters and will be done unannounced to students.
+All persons must evacuate the building during a fire drill and report to their designated assembly location following the same instructions as above. - Each building will be checked during the drill to make sure every person has evacuated the building by the Residence Life staff. - Students should congregate inside of the designated assembly location until the residential life indicates they are permitted to return to their hall.